orstavik/JoiComponents/book/chapter6/Intro_Polyfills.md

 This is cavalier.
 Therefore, use **feature detection** when you are polyfilling web components.

-Polyfilling shadowDom and customElements also require some accomodations on the part of the developer.
+Polyfilling customElements in particular also require some accommodations on the part of the developer.
 This is especially evident when loading the polyfill.
-When loading the polyfill the developer should especially make sure that no function that requires the polyfills are run *before* the polyfill is ready.
+When loading the polyfill the developer should make sure that no function that requires the polyfills are run *before* the polyfill is ready.
 As the shadowDom and customElements basically invade the DOM, this often, but not always, translates into any function that query or manipulate the DOM.

-In this chapter we will look at patterns for loading polyfills and accomodating polyfills during loading.
+In this chapter we will look at patterns for loading polyfills and accommodating polyfills during loading.

 ### References
 * [webcomponentsjs](https://github.com/webcomponents/webcomponentsjs/).